kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.3.md

 Note: The Interruption and Query Timeout features are not applicable to `COPY` commands in this release.

+[^1]: Internally, PyG coverts the edge list to CSC format for sampling, which duplicates the graph structures in memory.
+When you download the graph topology it actually takes about 24GB.
-[^1]: We set `num_workers` to 16 when running the PyG in-memory setup.
+[^2]: We set `num_workers` to 16 when running the PyG in-memory setup.
 Since Kùzu does not currently work with multiple workers in Python, we limit `num_workers` to 1 when sampling from Kùzu but internally Kùzu scans in parallel with 16 threads.
-[^2]: Internally, PyG coverts the edge list to CSC format for sampling, which duplicates the graph structures in memory.